 Suricata can be started in 2 ways to use netmap:

 '''

 suricata --netmap=<interface>

 suricata --netmap=igb0

 '''

-In the above example Suricata will start reading from igb0.
+In the above example Suricata will start reading from the igb0 network interface.
 The number of threads created depends on the number of RSS queues available on the NIC.

 '''

 suricata --netmap

 '''